Types of VA disability claims and when to file

 - Increased payments if you can’t work because of your service-connected disability

-You can file a reopened claim if you meet all of the requirements listed below.
+You can file a Supplemental Claim if you meet all of these requirements.

 All of these must be true: